tbreuss/pdo/README.md

 # tebe\pdo

 Provides an extension to the native PDO along with additional functionality.
-Because ExtendedPdo is an extension of the native PDO, code already using the native PDO or typehinted to the native PDO can use ExtendedPdo without any changes.
+Because `tebe\pdo` is an extension of the native PDO, code already using the native PDO or typehinted to the native PDO can use `tebe\pdo` without any changes.

 Added functionality in `tebe\pdo` over the native PDO includes: